First Principles

 Ann Cavoukian, Executive Director at Global Privacy & Security by Design Centre

-Pierre Racz, President of Genetec
+Pierre Racz, CEO of Genetec

 Description

-In this, our maiden voyage episode of Engage: A Genetec Podcast, hosts Kelly Lawetz and David Chauvin turn the spotlight to critical, often controversial topic of privacy with two thought leaders on the subject, author and former Privacy and Information Commissioner for Ontario Dr. Ann Cavoukian, and Pierre Racz, President of Genetec, to help us take the pulse on privacy and what’s at stake amid the global disruption brought on by COVID-19 and the changes resulting from the Black Lives Matter movement.
+In this, our maiden voyage episode of Engage: A Genetec Podcast, hosts Kelly Lawetz and David Chauvin turn the spotlight to critical, often controversial topic of privacy with two thought leaders on the subject, author and former Privacy and Information Commissioner for Ontario Dr. Ann Cavoukian, and Pierre Racz, CEO of Genetec, to help us take the pulse on privacy and what’s at stake amid the global disruption brought on by COVID-19 and the changes resulting from the Black Lives Matter movement.

 Transcript